JamesP1996/Graph_Theory_Project/OVERVIEW.md

 In the case of this project we are using Getting Infix Regular Expressions and forwarding them to their postfix counter part and then constructing Non-Deterministic Finite Automata out of them and Comparing the NDFA Regular Expression to a String to see if they do or do not match.

-There are many diagrams on the README file of this github relevant to how each operator works in a NDFA construction.
+There are many diagrams on the README file of this GitHub relevant to how each operator works in a NDFA construction.

 # References